wiyarmir/wiyarmir.github.io/about.md

 ---
 layout: page
-title: About
+title: About Guillermo Orellana
 permalink: /about/
 ---

 # Who are you anyway?

 I am Guillermo, and I was born in Lucena, Spain.
 I have a Bachelor's Degree in Telecommunications (having received honours in [my thesis](https://github.com/wiyarmir/GeoNoise)).
 I currently live in London, United Kingdom.
-At the moment I work as an Senior Software Engineer at [Skyscanner](https://www.skyscanner.net/media/about-skyscanner).
-I have previously worked at [Badoo](https://corp.badoo.com) and [Coniq](http://coniq.com/) in London, and at Credit Suisse in Wrocław, Poland.
+At the moment I am funemployed.
+I have previously worked at [Skyscanner](https://www.skyscanner.net/media/about-skyscanner), [Badoo](https://corp.badoo.com) and [Coniq](http://coniq.com/) in London, and at Credit Suisse in Wrocław, Poland.

 # What are you focused in?

+My main focus is mobile technology, and making an effort to push its ubiquity forward, responsibly.
+I enjoy experimenting different approaches for it.
+Lately I have been very interested on [Kotlin Multiplatform](https://kotlinlang.org/docs/reference/multiplatform.html).

 I push for excellence in every single thing I do.
 I am constantly looking for better ways to develop myself and thus, my code.
 Continuous learning is a must.

-My main focus is mobile technology, since I believe it is not the future but the present already.
-I enjoy experimenting different approaches for it, including multitarget compilation with [Haxe](http://haxe.org/), or hybrid approaches with custom frameworks.

 As a consequence, or perhaps part of the main focus, I do play around concepts like wereables or internet of things (IoT).